 SOA Stretching Resources: Several years ago I worked as a medical manual therapist and helped people with rehabilitation through stretching and massage.
 There is a list of videos and stretching routines that you can follow along.
 They include routines for your neck, back, hips, and many other problem areas.
 Best of all, it’s free!
 To check out another resource I created on recovering from a sports injury, click here.

 Body Weight Strength Tests

-Death By Squats Test: As bodyweight enthusiasts we can’t just focus on our upper body.
+Death By Squats Test: As bodyweight enthusiasts, we can’t just focus on our upper bodies.
 We have to develop strength in our legs too.
 How do you stack up in your squat ability?
-This Death By Squats test was inspired from the Death By Push Ups Test.
+This Death By Squats test was inspired by the Death By Push Ups Test.
 You’ll also be doing 6 exercises.
 Can you make it to the Squat Behemoth level?
 Find out here.